iiitdwd-exams/certificates/README.md

 The general ideas on which it works are as follows:

 1. The template for the certificates is a Microsoft Word `.docx` file (hereafter called the **template file**) and has all the static text, images (possibly including images of signatures) in the required character and paragraph formatting.
-2. The template file contains [**merge fields**](https://support.microsoft.com/en-us/office/field-codes-mergefield-field-7a6d24a1-68a6-4b05-8359-1dc087daf4e6) repesentinf the keys which will be replaced by values from a Python dictionary with the matching key.
+2. The template file contains [**merge fields**](https://support.microsoft.com/en-us/office/field-codes-mergefield-field-7a6d24a1-68a6-4b05-8359-1dc087daf4e6) repesenting the keys which will be replaced by values from a Python dictionary with the matching key.
 3. The template file is populated with data from a Python dictionary and a new Microsoft Word `.docx` file is created.
 It is then converted to a PDF file using LibreOffice, which must be installed.
 4. A PDF file with a QR code containing all the fields is created and merged with the PDF file containing the certificate.
 5. The certificate file with the QR code is then assigned a owner password to prevent editing and copying of the PDF file.
 However, no restriction is placed on printing the certificate.